 Get a clear picture of which parts of your home use the most energy.
 The first step in reducing home energy costs is to review last year’s utility bills.
 Using the below national “percentage” averages, a homeowner who spent $2,500 a year for home energy would have paid roughly:

-Contact Mike Stephens to review your bills and receive a more accurate estimate.
+Contact Heath Morgan to review your bills and receive a more accurate estimate.